 There is no need for service on a 1A divorce because both spouses sign the petition.

-If you receive a complaint for divorce, you should file an appearance to show that you want a voice in the divorce.
-The appearance form is in the “miscellaneous forms” section of the self help area on the court’s website.
-You can also file a response, which is called an answer, if the complaint contains incorrect statements or you want to ask for a final result different that what your spouse requested.
-You can file a counterclaim if you want to list different reasons for the divorce.
+You should also file a written response, which the court calls an “answer.”
+An answer is the only way for you to tell the court if the complaint contains incorrect statements or you want to ask for a final result different from what your spouse requested.
+You can also file a counterclaim if you're going to list different reasons for the divorce.
 There is a separate filing fee for the counterclaim.

 Each spouse should prepare a financial statement and exchange it with the other spouse.
 Use the short form if you earn less than $75,000.
 Otherwise use the long form.
 You will need an up-to-date financial statement prepared whenever you have a court hearing.
 Make sure you give the other spouse a copy and keep a copy for your records.

 If there are children under 18 in the family when you file for divorce, both parents must attend an approved parent education class within 60 days after the defendant receives the summons and complaint.

 If you have specific questions, you should speak to an experienced family law attorney in your area.